List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Princess Glimmer

 Glimmer, Princess of Bright Moon, is the daughter of Queen Angella and Micah.
 She is originally the leader of the Great Rebellion but relinquishes her title to Adora.
 Despite, being the former leader of the Great Rebellion, she is naive and at times gullible.
 She also demonstrates moments of impulsiveness.
 Glimmer comes from a happy family, but her childhood is tinged with sadness.
 After the Horde arrived on Etheria, her father left to fight them, and was never seen again.
 Later, when her mother is in battle with the Horde, she too disappears.
 For many years Glimmer fears she will never see her parents again.
 One day, a spy discovers that Angella is being held prisoner by Hunga, leader of the Harpies.
 By this point, Glimmer had established the Rebellion, but gives up her title to Adora, when her mother is rescued by She-Ra.
 Micah, escaping from Horde World, returns to Etheria for his and Angella's wedding anniversary but is subsequently captured by Hunga the Harpy.
 Through the help of She-Ra, Glimmer and Angella reunite with Micah.

 Glimmer can manipulate light, allowing her to emit pulses or strobes to blind or disorient others, fire laser-like cutting beams or "solid-photon" concussive-force beams, illuminate large areas with radiant light, create explosive-plasma fireworks, and refract light to make herself (or other objects) invisible.
 In close proximity to her mother, she has the power to fly unaided.
 She has also demonstrated limited magical abilities, such as a holding spell, as well as short-range teleportation.

+Glimmer received an action figure in Masters of the Universe Classics.

-Princess Glimmer appears in She-Ra and the Princesses of Power, her power derived from the runestone known as the Moonstone which she visits to regularity recharge her powers of line-of-sight teleportation and hurling bolts of photonic energy.
-Throughout the first season, Glimmer was at odds with her mother over her keeping her from the frontline before understanding Angella's reasons as the two come to an understanding.
+Princess Glimmer appears in She-Ra and the Princesses of Power.
+This version's power derived from the runestone known as the Moonstone which she visits to regularity recharge her powers of line-of-sight teleportation and hurling bolts of photonic energy.
+Throughout the first season, Glimmer is at odds with her mother over her keeping her from the frontline before understanding Angella's reasons as the two come to an understanding.

 Glimmer is voiced by Linda Gary in the 1980s series and by Karen Fukuhara in the 2018 series.